AriFordsham/GHCWiki/status/nov07.md

-Several people have developed superficial but perhaps-very-useful syntactic innovations, which now form part of the HEAD:
+Several people have developed superficial but perhaps-very-useful syntactic innovations, which are (or will shortly be) in the HEAD:

 - Three improvements to records